Join the hybrid format: (May 25) – June 5-13 – (June 25), 2021

 Mirjam Luthe, certified teacher in Mindful Self-Compassion (MSC), Mindfulness-Based Stress Reduction (MBSR), and Mark Coleman’s “Awake in the Wild” year-long training in contemplative nature practice.

 Justyna Swat, Design tutor at ENSCi les Ateliers School of Industrial Design, Paris.
-Visiting lecturer London College of Art.
+Visiting lecturer at Royal College of Art, London.
 Founder of 1983f.com.

 Nicolas Salliou, PhD, ETH Zurich.
 Participatory modeler and serious game developer.

 Enrico Crespo, Valle dell’Eco.
 Local (knowledge) builder in Ostana

 The supporting community of Ostana